AI Prompts for Commerce Engine

 Requirements:

-- CommerceProvider: Initializes SDK instance and shares via context, calls getAnonymousToken() on mount
+- CommerceProvider: Shares the session SDK instance (type: SessionStorefrontSDK) via context, calls sdk.ensureAccessToken() on mount to bootstrap the anonymous session

 - AuthProvider: Manages auth state (user, isLoggedIn, login, logout, loading)